folio-org/eureka-setup/eureka-cli/README.md

 > Open in browser `http://keycloak.eureka:8080/realms/diku/protocol/openid-connect/auth?client_id=diku-login-app&response_type=code&redirect_uri=http://localhost:3000&scope=openid`

+- If the platform-minimal UI containers are deployed, the UI can be accessed on `http://localhost:3000`

 ### Troubleshooting

 - Verify that all shell scripts located under `./misc` folder are saved using the **LF** (Line Feed) line break